-When furnishing shrink-mixed concrete, transfer partially mixed concrete at central plant to truck mixer.
+When furnishing shrink-mixed concrete, transfer partially mixed concrete at a central plant to truck mixer.
 Apply requirements for truck-mixed concrete.
 The Engineer will not credit number of revolutions at mixing speed for partial mixing in central plant.

-When accepted by the Engineer, hand mixing may be allowed.
-The entire concrete placement at one location shall not exceed 1/3 cubic yard.
-It shall be hand mixed on a watertight, level platform.
-Use no aluminum to construct platform.
+When accepted by the Engineer, concrete batches not exceeding 1/3 cubic yard may be hand mixed on a watertight, level platform.
 Measure proper amount of coarse aggregate in measuring boxes and spread on platform.
 Spread fine aggregate on that coarse aggregate layer.
-Limit coarse and fine aggregate layers to total depth of one foot.
+Limit coarse aggregate and fine aggregate layers to total depth of one foot.
 Spread dry cement on this mixture.
 Turn whole mass not less than two times dry.
 Add sufficient clean water, distributed evenly.
-Turn whole mass again, not less than three times, not including placing in carriers or forms.
+Turn whole mass again not less than three times, not including placing in carriers or forms.

 (E) Transporting Mixed Concrete.
-Transport central-mixed concrete to delivery point in truck agitators or truck mixers operating at speed designated by equipment manufacturer as agitating speed; or in non-agitating hauling equipment, provided consistency and workability of mixed concrete upon discharge at delivery point is suitable for placement and consolidation in place; and provided mixed concrete after hauling to delivery point conforms to uniformity criteria when tested as specified in Section 12.5 of ASTM C94.
+Transport central-mixed concrete to delivery point in truck agitators or truck mixers operating at speed designated by equipment manufacturer as agitating speed; or in non-agitating hauling equipment, provided consistency and workability of mixed concrete upon discharge at delivery point is suitable for placement and consolidation in place; and provided mixed concrete after hauling to delivery point conforms to uniformity criteria when tested as specified in Section 12.5 of ASTM C 94.